CLIENT PROJECT PROFILE: Adam Wayne Digital Business Card

 The "Making Of" Process

-Sitting down with Adam to discuss this project was exciting!
+Sitting down with Adam to discuss the video production process for this project was exciting!
 He's an idea man which is always fun especially because he had clear goals and a vision in mind when it came to creating this video (it might be the coach in him).
 Together, we determined the project would be broken into three main stages:

 Editing & Delivery